zammad/zammad-documentation/prerequisites/software.rst

    If you're not running a docker-compose or package installation please consider changing to a different distribution that's supported.

-.. danger:: **☠️ Incompatibility warning for Ubuntu 22.04 LTS ☠️**

-   Please note that due to Ubuntu's dependencies, Zammad currently **is not** compatible to Ubuntu 22.
-This affects *all installation types* except for docker style installations!

 .. note:: **🤓 What about my specific distribution?!
 It's so cool!**